cabarius/ToyBox/ToyBox/README.txt

     Crusade: 25
     Quest Resolution: 1

-Ver 1.3.13.1
+Ver 1.3.14
+    Party Editor > Adding characters to the party
+        Last change to add npcs to party broke when adding characters you have already recruited.
+        You can now recruit NPCs that are not in your wider group Restored the previous Add functionality to add characters that you have aleady recruited Any char in your party with either have Add or Recruit but not both Colored both Recruit and Respec to cyan and made the warnings Ver 1.3.13.1
     Fixed Crash in Echantments when you have no inventory in a new game Enchantments - show descriptions of existing enchantments of the selected weapon